WolfcrafterHD/Lupina-s-Unity-Engine-6-Script-Repository/SFX\Music Manager/v2.0/README.txt

 Some Qirks of this Audio Manager System:
 - Only one Audio of the Music Category can play at any given time.
+- It's recomended to clear the AmbienceCache often.
-- Music will loop unless you spesifically use the "public void LetMusicPlayOutAndEnd()" function.
+- Musi amd Ambience will loop unless you spesifically use the "" function.
 - Any Audio of a different Category will have thier Loop Property set to false.
-- After recompailing your scripts you won't be able to see added Elements in Audio Libs on any Audio Socket.
-Hop in and out of Playmode to fix that.

 >>so I dont fogo<<